Active resistance in Romans 1:18-27

 People simply refuse to act on what creation tells them about God.
 Repression, in Paul's psychology then, is an intense resistance to the natural contents of consciousness regarding God.
 The divine properties of God are clearly visible in the physical environment.
 This knowledge is part of our life.
 It’s displayed everywhere in the created order.
 It provides reliable information about the Creator.
 Paul tells us that through the created things God has made it perfectly clear that he is a Being of incomparable power and intelligence.
 But human beings insist on their excessive attempts to ignore God.

+What promises freedom is essentially slavery.
 The inborn tendency of consciousness is to recognise God in the world.
-Repression, however, encourages the misuse of the body and mind, and degrades human life with all the despicable and irrational things that God rejects.
+Repression, however, encourages the misuse of the body and mind, and degrades human life with all the things the despicable and irrational that God rejects.
 If there is a certain amount of knowledge about God and his properties to be perceived in the data of physical world, and, therefore, in consciousness, the entire world must accept the truth that everything in universe is a declaration of the glory of God.
 While it’s true that the natural knowledge of God is not enough to save people and make them feel his fatherly love, it’s an important fact; a fact that must be recognised if the human population wants to recover social morality, sustain mental wellbeing and avoid idolatry.
 Of course, this can only be done by giving up active resistance to the evidence of God in the external world.
 In the end, Romans 1:18-27 makes one thing pretty clear.
-It’s a historical certainty that if the natural knowledge of God is suppress, the world is always dysfunctional.
+It’s a historical certainty that if the natural knowledge of God is supress, the world is always dysfunctional.